Interactions between two adjacent convection rolls in turbulent Rayleigh-Benard convection: Testing the model for symmetric cases ( )

 \subsubsection{Comparison of forcing term $\ddot\theta_i(\theta_i-\theta_{p,i})$ to the geometric forcing for the counter-diagonal state}

-The forcing $-\nabla V_g$ due to the cell geometry in Eq.~\ref{eqn:theta_model} has been observed and predicted to be linear and stable in $\theta_i-\theta_{p,i}$ around the potential minima along the diagonals \cite{JB20a}, which is found to be the preferred orientation for most counter-rotating states.
-To determine how much of the measured value of $a$ comes from the geometric potential, we calculated the forcing $\langle\ddot\theta_i(\theta_1)\rangle$ as in Fig.~\ref{fig:forcing_theta_d2theta} from a single LSC in the same cubic cell (without the gaps in the wall) at Ra $ = 2.7\times 10^{9}$ \cite{JB20a}.
-For a single LSC, we find $a= -1.02\pm0.11$ mrad/s$^2$, and for neighboring LSC rolls, we find $a= -1.11\pm0.17$ mrad/s$^2$.
-The consistency of these values suggest that $a$ comes entirely from the geometric forcing $-\nabla V_g$, and there is no significant neighboring roll interaction contribution to $a$ for counter-rotating states, in agreement with the prediction of Eq.~\ref{eqn:thetaforcinglinearcounter}.
+The forcing $-\nabla V_g$ due to the cell geometry in Eq.~\ref{eqn:theta_model} has been observed and predicted to be linear and stable in an expansion of $\theta_i-\theta_{p,i}$ around the potential minima along the diagonals \cite{JB20a}, which is found to be the preferred orientation for most counter-rotating states.
+Thus, it is predicted to be responsible for the measured value of the stiffness $a$ for counter-rotating states.
+To determine how much of the measured value of $a$ comes from the geometric potential, we calculated the forcing $\langle\ddot\theta_i(\theta_i)\rangle$ by averaging values of $\ddot\theta_i$ in bins of $\theta_i$ as in Fig.~\ref{fig:forcing_theta_d2theta} in Sec.~\ref{sec:forcingb} from an experiment with a single LSC in the same apparatus, but with a insulating middle wall that completely blocks the two cells off from each other (i.e.~$A=0$) at Ra $ = 2.7\times 10^{9}$ \cite{JB20a}.
+For a single LSC, we find the stiffness $a= -1.02\pm0.11$ mrad/s$^2$, and for neighboring counter-rotating rolls, we find $a= -1.11\pm0.17$ mrad/s$^2$.
+The consistency of these values suggest that the stiffness $a$ comes entirely from the geometric forcing $-\nabla V_g$ for counter-rotating states, and there is no significant neighboring roll interaction contribution to $a$ for counter-rotating states, in agreement with the prediction of Eq.~\ref{eqn:thetaforcinglinearcounter}.

-For co-rotating states, $a$ is expected to come from a competition between the second and third terms of Eq.~\ref{eqn:thetaforcing}, and be reduced by the geometric forcing $-\nabla V_g$ around its unstable fixed point.
-Since the source of the stability of co-rotating states is a more fundamental question and involves more parameters, we put this off until Sec.~\ref{sec:stabilityratio} after more terms of the model are fit.
+For co-rotating states, the stiffness $a$ is expected to come from a competition between the second and third terms of Eq.~\ref{eqn:thetaforcing}, and be reduced by the geometric forcing $-\nabla V_g$ around its unstable fixed point.
+Since the source of the stability of co-rotating states is a more fundamental question and involves more parameters, we put this off until Sec.~\ref{sec:stabilityratio} after $\kappa_t$ is fit and more terms of the model are tested.